 So of course you want to make this dish perfectly.
 There are not a lot of ingredients in this dish, so using quality ripe tomatoes and fresh basil is critical.

-If you’ve enjoyed this pasta with cherry tomatoes and basil recipe or any recipe on this site please let us know in the comments.
-We would love to hear how you did and it’s nice to show others as well.
-Thanks!
+If you’ve enjoyed this pasta with cherry tomatoes and basil recipe or any recipe on this site, give it a 5-star rating and leave a review.

 - 1 pound spaghetti